>cut down

 weed can absolutelt help curb you off alcohol, and it’s great every now and then, but if you are an alcoholic chances are you are just an addictive person as well.

 Used to drink a lot during college year, but my hobbies (lifting, sim racing and 3D modeling) give me more pleasure than alcohol and I can't perform if I'm drunk, that really killed any desire to drink within me.
-Also being healthy is a fucking flex in this society, and feeling superior to other people makes me feel more euphoric than no amount of drinking could ever
+Also being healthy is a fricking flex in this society, and feeling superior to other people makes me feel more euphoric than no amount of drinking could ever

 Things will get better but it takes like 3 months for the post acute symptoms to go down